adblockplus/adblockplus/README.md

   * ensure `browserify` uses `--node` and `--no-bundle-external` flags
   * point at the entry point, and output in the top level folder

-Accordingly, this is what happens with the `bundle:desktop-options`:
+Accordingly, this is what happens with the `bundle:desktop-options.js`:

 ```sh
 # the && operator ensure each step is executed only